apitrace/apitrace/BUGS.markdown

 issue description.

-For big attachments, such as traces, please upload it temporarily to a web server you control, or use a file upload service such as http://www.megaupload.com/ or http://dropbox.com/ and paste the URL into the issue description.
+For big attachments, such as traces, please upload it temporarily to a web server you control, or use a file upload service such as http://dropbox.com/ and paste the URL into the issue description.

 Trace files are only slightly compressed (for performance reasons).
 You can further reduce their size when attaching/uploading by compressing with